Takahashi FS-128 Review

 Many refractors make a mess of Mars because they are highly corrected in the blue and green, but fall off a cliff in the red; not so the FS-128.

 The FS-128 shows significantly more than smaller apochromats and can be really involving.
 Mars showed quite a lot of detail in the albedo features during the 2005 opposition and I was able to explore all the major highlights, including Syrtis Major, the polar caps, bright Hellas, Mare Acidalium.

 I tended to use a 5mm eyepiece with the FS-128 for planets (giving 208x) with the little Pentax 5mm SMC ortho’ being my absolute favourite.
 I also really liked the TV 3-6 zoom and used the 4mm setting (260x) on Mars as it shrunk after the 2005 opposition.

-The FS-128 is a nice compromise between useful aperture and a shortish focal length so that you still get a decent wide (and flat) field, but stars and nebulosity are brighter than with smaller APOs.
-This, the high contrast and the lack of diffraction spikes makes this my absolutely favourite scope for open clusters and big nebulae.
-My site may have poor seeing, but it is quite dark, so the Orion Nebula is a stunning mass of whirls and tendrills.
+This FS-128 is a nice compromise between useful aperture and a shortish focal length: you still get a decent wide (and flat) field, but stars and nebulosity are brighter than with smaller apochromats.
+It may have been designed for Lunar and planetary, but the high contrast and brightness make this my absolutely favourite scope for deep sky.

-In common with the rest of the FS-series, the FS-128’s main drawback is its size: this a large OTA and needs a big mount.
+In common with the rest of the FS-series, the FS-128’s main drawback is its size: this a light but large OTA and needs at least a medium-sized mount.